Orangesoft-Development/retry/README.md

 $args = [5, 10];
 ```

 Now just call the `call()` method.
-The retry tool will catch all exceptions 5 times and start over:
+Its will catch all exceptions 5 times and start over if exception will be throw or will return a result:

 ```php
 $retry->call($callback, $args);